TrilbyWhite/Slider/README.md

 ## Todo

 - Links (in progress)
+- Configuration (in progress)
-- Cursors (other than current circle/dot)
+- Cursors (other than current circle/dot, low priority)
-- History
+- History (low priority)
 - Track down memory leaks (in cairo?)